 Property Division Lawyer in Atlanta

-In Georgia, marital property is to be divided fairly.
-There is no precise formula used to divide marital property in Georgia.
-Courts generally consider the following when determining what is fair property division:
+In Georgia, marital property is to be divided fairly, courts generally consider the following when determining what is fair property division:

 Each spouse’s contribution toward the acquisition and maintenance of the property